artghieri/A-Introduction-to-Python-3/guide.md

   </tr>
 </table>

-Attempting to access an index beyond the end of a string in Python results in an `IndexError`.
-For example:
+Accessing an index that is beyond the string’s length results in an `IndexError`.
+For instance:

 ```python
 >>> flavor[9]